I am another you.

 As I pondered what to share here, my ‘go deep or go home’ attitude is winking at me from within.
-In 2021, I start a different journey, one I didn't expect to find myself on, and for me there is one way forward or it’s time to quit.
+In 2021, I face that so much has changed in my life.
+At these moments, we need time to review and adjust, and for me I also see that there is one clear way forward or it’s time to quit.

 Telling it how it is, is part of what I have learned, so here a little of my pandemic story so far.

 I started 2020 with a newly developing and small but incredibly passionate team, from a delightful clinical and training base.
-We had finished 2019 feeling that 2020 would be a remarkable year for us, and it started brilliantly - delivering workshops, therapy and training to 100s of people – psychologists in Cardiff, CEOs in our regional conference centre, and passionate and brave people of all walks of life – all ready to reap the rewards from living and working more emotionally connected.
+We had finished 2019 feeling that 2020 would be a remarkable year for us, and it started brilliantly - delivering workshops, therapy and training to diverse groups – psychologists in Cardiff, 100s of CEOs starting a national intrastructure project, and passionate and brave people of all walks of life – all ready to reap the rewards from living and working more emotionally connected.

 As a family, as a wife and mother, and as a business owner, I have had a lot to consider, with immense long-term implications.
 What contributed to these decisions being too much was in part that the emotional reality was a context of terror.
 Terror fuelled not by the unknown but by the known.
 My husband had had acute respiratory distress syndrome (ARDS - a common consequence of severe COVID) after heart surgery for two weeks in ICU in 2013 and we have been dealing with the long-term respiratory disorder my husband has been left with ever since.

-My heart broke many times last year as I said goodbye to loved and valued colleagues, to one of my businesses, and the clinical and training centre I had dreamed of creating for a decade.
-The heartbreak I fear most, we have protected ourselves from.
+My heart broke many times last year as I said goodbye to loved and valued colleagues, to one of my businesses, and the clinical and training centre I had created after working towards it for a decade.
+The heartbreak I fear most, losing my husband, we have protected ourselves from.
 I am so proud of my children who have so consistently sacrificed so much to protect their father.
 Our fierce commitment to make sure we do everything in our power to try not to have to face ICU and ventilators again, has only increased and crystalised.
 My heart goes out to all of you touched by these challenges.

 It has been devastating and my broken heart was mendable.
 In part it mended with conscious awareness of what was happening inside me, the feelings being stirred up by my experiences, the anxiety spiking, the almost constant panic and the guilt that initially paralysed me.
 In part mended with caring, careful and precise attention.